The NIHR trains current and future researchers and build the capacity of the whole research workforce and support wider UK research competence.

 We run the whole fellowship award funding and management process on behalf of charities we co-fund with.

-The NIHR has partnered with a number of charitable organisations to offer jointly funded NIHR Charity Partnership Fellowships in Round 3 of the Fellowships Programme (October 2019):
+The NIHR has partnered with a number of charitable organisations to offer jointly funded NIHR Charity Partnership Fellowships, for example:

 Build career development support